serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

             cors: true
 ```

 Sweet!
 Now we have a REST API set in place.
 As you can see, this REST API needs 3 function backends to process your API requests.
 So we'll need to add 3 Lambda function components.
-Let's do that next...
+We're going to do that next.

 ## Setting up the backend code
 Just add 3 `aws-lambda` components to your config along with the actual logic.

 To do that, you can add the following config:

 ```yml
   createProduct: